 The saying was popular enough that President Barack Obama (and his social media team) couldn’t resist jumping on the bandwagon back in 2014.
 Obama posted a picture of himself and Timberlake on Facebook on April 30 with the fateful caption; it racked up nearly half a million likes.

 Even Timberlake himself has been able to poke fun at the phenomenon, tweeting about the meme year after year.
 Meta.

-In a radio interview, he shed some light on the back story behind the unusual pronunciation: he was directed to say “me” as “May” thanks to legendary pop producer Max Martin, who also contributed to writing the song.
+In a radio interview, Timberlake shed some light on the back story behind the unusual pronunciation that has driven the lyric to enduring fame: he was directed to say “me” as “May” thanks to legendary pop producer Max Martin, who also contributed to writing the song.
 “I think he just wanted me to sound like I was from Tennessee,” Timberlake explained, in his defense.
 For better or worse, that decision has meant that every year, the song gets a bolt of fresh life just as the spring flowers are beginning to come into bloom.

 How did *NSYNC mark the day last year?

 In 2018, *NSYNC received a star on the Hollywood Walk of Fame on April 30.
 All five members of the boy band — including Lance Bass, JC Chasez, Joey Fatone, Chris Kirkpatrick and Justin Timberlake — reunited to receive the honor of the 2,636th star in the category of Recording on the Walk of Fame.
 They joined other boy bands, like the Backstreet Boys, Boyz II Men, New Kids On the Block, and New Edition, who have also been honored with stars.